Postgres extension

 users(

-filter: UserFilterInput,
+filter: UserFilterInput

-first: Int,
+first: Int

-last: Int,
+last: Int

-before: String,
+before: String

-after: String,
+after: String

-orderBy: [UserOrderByInput!],
+orderBy: [UserOrderByInput!]

 ): UserConnection! @pgSelectMany

-- Single Record (
+}- Single Record (

-argument accepts fields corresponding to the table's primary key or unique constraints.
+@pgSelectOne): Fetches a unique row (e.g.,user).
+Itslookupargument accepts fields corresponding to the table's primary key or unique constraints.
 For composite keys, the tool generates specific input types. - Collections (

-). - Performance: When you query fields representing relationships, the extension generates efficient SQL joins (specifically lateral joins).
+@pgSelectMany): Fetches multiple rows (e.g.,users).
+It supports filtering (filter), ordering (orderBy), and cursor-based pagination (first,last,before,after). - Performance: When you query fields representing relationships, the extension generates efficient SQL joins (specifically lateral joins).
 The extension guarantees execution of exactly one SQL query per incoming GraphQL request, preventing the N+1 query problem.

 - Pagination: Queries returning multiple items (including nested one-to-many relations) expose standard GraphQL connection types with pagination arguments (

-currently return dummy values, see Missing Features).
+first,last,before,after) andpageInfo.
+(Note: Cursors andpageInfocurrently return dummy values, see Missing Features).

 The introspection also generates standard CRUD mutations.